pinojs/pino/docs/api.md

 ### `logger.fatal([mergingObject], [message], [...interpolationValues])`

 Write a `'fatal'` level log, if the configured `level` allows for it.

+Since `'fatal'` level messages are intended to be logged just prior to the process exiting the `fatal` method will always sync flush the destination.
+Therefore it's important not to misuse `fatal` since it will cause performance overhead if used for any other purpose than writing final log messages before the process crashes or exits.

 * See [`mergingObject` log method parameter](#mergingobject)
 * See [`message` log method parameter](#message)